wwwwaiting/FlourishingBusinessCanvasApp/iteration-02.plan.md

     The progress of the project will be presented to the partner during the meeting in forms of screenshots and demonstration.

 Meetings
   The scrum master is the moderator for internal meetings who will keep track of attendance of the team and discuss with absent members all details about the group activities.

 Conflict Resolution
   * Indecisions
     - Analyze the issue in advance as a group to make sure every member understands the underlying concept.
-    - Brainstorm all possible solutions.
+    - Brainstorm all possible solutions and analyze the pros and cons of each alternative.
     - A voting will be held and the option chosen by the majority will be our final decision.
   * Non-responsive team members
     - Send messages directly to them and contact the member who is closest to them.
     - Address conversations in a private manner to find out if the member has any personal issues, and offer help as a team if any support is needed.
   * Members keep missing deadline
     - Lower the workload assigned to the member.
-    - Depending on the evaluation of the difficulty of the task, give a reasonable extension on deadline.
+    - Depending on the level of the difficulty of the task, give a reasonable extension on deadline.
-    - Redistribute the roles and responsibilities to other members who have capacity to support.
+    - Redistribute the roles and responsibilities to other members who have capability to support.
   * Digressions and tangents
     - Product manager communicates with the partner to find out if there is room for flexibility.
     - Negotiate with the partner to adjust the direction of the project in case the objective is not aligned with the original goal.